hashicorp/terraform-provider-aws/website/docs/r/dms_event_subscription.html.markdown

 }
 ```

-Using `terraform import`, import Event subscriptions using the `name`.
+Using `terraform import`, import event subscriptions using the `name`.
 For example:

 ```console
 % terraform import aws_dms_event_subscription.test my-awesome-event-subscription